Identification | Biology | Damage ID | Management | Handling

 Long-tailed weasels mate in late summer, mostly from July through August.
 Females are induced ovulators and will remain in heat for several weeks if they are not bred.
 There is a long delay in the implantation of the blastocyst in the uterus, and the young are born the following spring, after a gestation period averaging 280 days.

 Average litters consist of 6 young, but litters may include up to 9 young.
 The young are blind at birth and their eyes open in about 5 weeks.
 They mature rapidly and at 3 months of age the females are fully grown.
 Young females may become sexually mature in the summer of their birth year.

 Tree roots, hollow logs, stone walls, and rodent burrows are used as dens.
-Dens are usually around a foot in depth below ground.
+Dens are usually around a foot below ground.
 Weasels line their nests with dry vegetation, and fur and feathers from prey.
 Side cavities of burrows are used as food caches and latrines.

 Weasels are active in both winter and summer; they do not hibernate.
 Weasels are commonly thought to be nocturnal but evidence indicates they are more diurnal in summer than in winter.
-The weasels appear to prefer hunting certain coverts with noticeable regularity but rarely cruise the same area on two consecutive nights.
+They appear to prefer hunting certain coverts with noticeable regularity but rarely cruise the same area on two consecutive nights.